specsolutions/specsync-plugins/testng-test-source-plugin/README.md

 * Plugin source: [SpecSync.Plugin.TestNGTestSource](SpecSync.Plugin.TestNGTestSource)
 * Sample project: [SampleProject](SampleProject)

-The plugin require a SpecSync Enterprise license to run.
+The plugin requires a SpecSync Enterprise license to run.
 Please [contact us](https://specsolutions.gitbook.io/specsync/contact/specsync-support) to get an evaluation license that you can use to try out this plugin.

-## Synchronizing Postman Tests
+## Synchronizing Java TestNG Tests

 The plugin processes the Java files in the configured folder tree and searches for *TestNG* test methods, like: